skyska/Movie--Recommendation--Engine/README.md

 # Movie Recommendation Engine

-This is a movie recommendation engine built using Python( alongwith its numpy and pandas library), streamlit, nltk library, scikit learn.
+This is a movie recommendation engine built using Python( alongwith its numpy and pandas library), streamlit, nltk library, sklearn.

 This engine takes a input movie from user and returns the tilte and poster of five similar movies.